 I really love the idea of Camp, but my friends all think it sounds silly and I can’t convince any of them to come with me.
 Can I come to Camp by myself?

+In addition, over 75% of the people at Camp each year have been to Camp before, and they’re all very good at welcoming new folks to Camp.
 So, just leave those unadventurous friends of yours at home.
 You have over 200 friends you just haven’t met yet waiting for you in Maine!